Online Sports Betting in France 2022

 Beyond those French events, betting sites also feature betting from leagues and competitions around the world.
 American sports leagues like the NFL and NBA are commonly offered, as are matches from sports like handball, cricket, darts, and various esports.

 French Gambling History and Laws

-For many decades state owned FDJ and PMU remained gambling monopolies in France.
-A great deal of their profits has been contributed to financing sports, which helped assist football in becoming our number one sport.
-As the benefits of legalized gambling became more apparent, gambling restrictions continued to be lifted.
+FDJ and PMU remained monopolies for decades, contributing much of their profits to financing various sports, including football clubs.
 In 1983, pool-betting greyhounds became legal.
 In 1987, the legal gambling age was lowered from 21 to 18.
 In 1997, Basque pelota betting was legalised.
-Then in 2001, the biggest innovation in French gambling came about when FDJ and PMU received permission to offer their services online.